nus-oss/cs3281-AY1617S2-website/doc/CS3281Schedule.md

 * Lecture : No lecture (CNY)

 * If you haven't done so already, do the following.
   * Get started with contributing to the external project.
+If you don't make any progress by week 5, you need to find another project.
   * Get started with adding content to the [learning resources repo](https://github.com/nus-oss/learningresources) (aka 'book chapter' deliverable).
+    * While you have write access to the repo, use your own fork to submit PRs.
+    * You can create PRs without corresponding issues.
+    * Please get the PRs reviewed and approved by a peer before requesting prof's review.
+    * Aim to get some content merged before mid-semester break.
+    * If there are others in the class working on the same topic, coordinate among yourselves to avoid duplication of work.

 ## Week 5